anyafp/ece4960/_labs/lab6.md

 In order to get the lab to run smoothly, we need to send data to our laptops from the sensors on the car.
 Since I was planning on doing Task A, I focused on sending the data of only the front ToF sensor.
 It would be way too slow to send the data everytime I receive new data (ie every 0.5s) so the best way to go about this is the store the data first in the Artemis, and send it over when needed.
 The steps I took are as follows:

-1. Laptop --> Car: Manually send start_task command.
+1. Laptop --> Car: Manually send `start_task()` command.
 2. Car: PID control while storing ToF data, speed, and timestamps in arrays.
-3. Laptop --> Car: Manually send stop_task command when I see that the task has been completed.
+3. Laptop --> Car: Manually send `stop_task()` command when I see that the task has been completed.
-Car --> Laptop: Automatically sends the number of data points collected (which is either the size of the array or less).
+4. Car --> Laptop: Sends the number of data points collected (which is either the size of the array or less) when `get_size()` is sent from laptop to car.
 4. Laptop: Goes through a for loop and requests from the car the ToF data, speed and timestamps at every index from car.
 Car sends data at every index.
 Laptop stores it in an array.
 This step can take quite a while if we have a lot of data points.
-5. Plot 2 graphs.
+5. Plot graphs.

-When I'm storing data, I don't want to store too many data points unnecessarily so I chose to sample every 0.5s.
+When I'm storing data, I don't want to store too many data points unnecessarily so I chose to store readings every 0.5s.
+Since the rate I store the data at is slower than the sampling rate, I had two separate functions for them, `store_data()` and `sensor_data()`.
 Another issue that I wanted to combat is ensuring that I don't exceed the internal RAM of 384kB.
 After testing out how many data points I need to test Task A, I found out that an array size of 150 is sufficient.
 I would increment the index, and reset it to 0 if I exceed the array size.
 This is where the timestamps come in handy because it wouldn't matter where the data points are in the array if they correspond to their timestamp.

 <style type="text/css">
   .gist {width:750px !important;}